openwisp/openwisp-notifications/docs/user/scheduled-deletion-of-notifications.rst

     OpenWISP, or who have deployed OpenWISP in a different way.

-OpenWISP Notifications provides a celery task to automatically delete notifications older than a pre-configured number of days.
+OpenWISP Notifications provides a celery task to automatically delete notifications older than a preconfigured number of days.
 In order to run this task periodically, you will need to configure ``CELERY_BEAT_SCHEDULE``.